Writing every day has always been a challenge for me.

 I’ll sit in front of my laptop staring soullessly in front of the screen magically waiting for my brain to translate my thoughts into perfect sentences and stories and that obviously did not happen.

-1-second turn to minutes and minutes turn to hours and by the end of the month, I realised that I haven’t wrote anything for months.
+1-second turn to minutes and minutes turn to hours and by the end of the month, I realised that I haven’t written anything for months.

 And that is a disaster.